 While the diamond in an engagement ring will last forever, marriages do not always last.
 The statistics indicate that as many as half of first marriages end in divorce.
 As relationships begin to break down, there may be threats of divorce or the divorce may come as a complete surprise.
-Planning for divorce and meeting with a divorce attorney are ways to avoid making financial mistakes.
+Planning for divorce and meeting with a divorce attorneys are ways to avoid making financial mistakes.

 There are the things that you will need to accomplish before meeting with an attorney, such as compiling a list of assets and debts, legal information and identification information.
-But prior to a meeting there are some things to keep in mind.
+But prior to a meeting, there are some things to keep in mind.

 Marital versus non-marital characterization